|Value||Eligibility||Open date||Close date|

 The selection committee will be using the Educational Access Scheme (EAS) application from UAC to assess low socioeconomic background or demonstrated disadvantage or hardship.

-Please ensure you also submit your EAS application via UAC.
+Please ensure you also submit your EAS application via UAC by 22 December 2022 to be considered for the scholarship in January 2023.

 The scholarship is valued at $10,000 per annum and is tenable for up to three years.